klovric/scdrm/README.md

 Security Change Disaster-Recovery Manager for Red hat Enterprise Linux, and beyond.

-All updates will be pushed and published on Github accordingly.
+All updates will be pushed and published on Github and Ansible Galaxy accordingly.

 11.0 Important change log
 -----------------------------------------
 | Version |	Date   |	Description 	|
 -----------------------------------------
+1.3.0	    2022-11-07   Added log_local rotation

 1.2.16	    2022-11-02   Added separate aide.conf for SELinux, minor fixes

 1.2.13 	    2022-10-31   Fixes and updates for working collection